We are Cancer Navigators & Strategists with 40-yrs experience.

 Which information can you trust?

 Misleading Manuals: Recently a patient sent us a popular guide book about German Cancer Breakthroughs.
-We had worked with many of the clinics and it was clear to us the author clearly knew very little about their treatment outcomes other than what he was told.
+We had worked with many of the clinics in the manual and it was immediately clear to us the author clearly knew very little about their treatment outcomes other than what he was told.
 His statements were wildly optimistic at best with many innacuracies and glaring omissions.
+You cannot rely on clinic data and we found you could not assess patient outcomes unless you worked closely (referred patients) there for some years.

 As one patient said: “We didn’t know what we didn’t know when we tried to assess & research cancer treatments in Germany on our own.”

 Contact Grace for personalised assistance with an international referral.
-We currently refer to hospitals throughout Australia, the USA, Japan, Singapore, Malaysia, Germany, the UK and more.
+We currently refer to (and help you navigate) hospitals throughout Australia, the USA, Japan, Singapore, Malaysia, Taiwan, Germany, the UK and more.